Laden, originall from Iran, at the Auburn Friendship Garden.

 “I really enjoyed attending this E3 Youth Conference as it gave me a chance to help youth from multicultural backgrounds who are settling in Australia and preparing them for later career opportunities,” said Simon.

-The forum’s keynote address was delivered by 17-year-old Harpreet Dhillon, a young Sydney woman who was recently sponsored by SSI to become the youngest Australian delegate at the 61st session of the United Nation’s Commission on the Status of Women at UN headquarters in New York.
+The forum’s keynote address was delivered by 17-year-old Harpreet Dhillon, a young Sydney woman who was recently sponsored by SSI to become the youngest Australian delegate at the 61st session of the United Nations Commission on the Status of Women at UN headquarters in New York.

 Harpreet spoke about her incredible experiences in New York, getting to share her story with young people from around the world.

 She also told the story of her own journey to self-acceptance, becoming the first woman in her family to finish high school.
-Harpreet said learning to understand the importance of diversity was what led her towards dedicating her time to help other young people from multicultural backgrounds.
+Harpreet said learning to understand the importance of diversity was what led her towards dedicating her time to helping other young people from multicultural backgrounds.

 SSI Youth Projects Coordinator Dor Akech Achiek said the E3 Youth Forum wasn’t just a chance for young people to improve their understanding of employment, English language and education in Australia; it was also an opportunity to have fun.

-“One of my favourite parts of the day was seeing attendees come together for a range of activities of their choice such as a friendly soccer match and a game of tag on the lawns outside the Refugee Welcome Centre,” he said.
+“One of my favourite parts of the day was seeing attendees come together for a range of activities of their choice, such as a friendly soccer match and a game of tag on the lawns outside the Refugee Welcome Centre,” he said.

 “An important outcome from the forum has also been the chance to collect feedback from these newly arrived young refugees on the challenges they face when it comes to employment, education and English.
 We’ve learned a lot from them as well.”